ThePacielloGroup/cupper/content/patterns/coding/file-trees.md

 title = "File trees"
 +++

-Representing folder/file structures is simple and accessible in **Infusion**.
+Representing folder/file structures is simple and accessible in **Cupper**.
 Which is just as well, because some components may need to conform to a certain folder structure.

 The file tree is described using a markdown nested list structure: